linty-org/readline.nvim/README.md

 The following functions can be bound like `vim.keymap.set('!', '<C-a>', require 'readline'.dwim_beginning_of_comment_or_code_or_line)`.
 Inspired by [mwim.el](https://github.com/alezost/mwim.el).

 - `dwim_beginning_of_comment_or_code_or_line`
-  - Cycle the cursor through the following two or three locations, always moving from right to left:
+  - Cycle the cursor through the following locations:
     - (Used only if the current line is a single-line comment with no other code, for example a line that begins with `//` in C or JavaScript, with `#` in Python, or with `--` in Lua.)
 The first character after the comment leader.
-See the example below.
     - The first non-whitespace character on the line.
     - Column 0.
-  - For example, if the cursor is represented as `|`, successive invocations would move the cursor like this:
+  - For example, calling this function repeatedly would move the cursor (`|`) like this:
     ```
         # Hello, wo|rld!
         # |Hello, world!